• Skip to primary navigation

 1. Preheat the oven to 350°F. Line baking sheets with parchment paper, set aside.

-2. Whisk together the flour, cinnamon, baking soda, salt, and nutmeg and set aside.
+2. Whisk together the flour, cinnamon, baking soda, salt, and nutmeg in a bowl and set aside.

 3. Using mixer, cream together the butter and brown sugar for 2 minutes until light and fluffy.